amingilani/auth0-user-relationships/README.md

 ## Final Thoughts

-Congratulations, you now have a Rails app that authenticates entirely with JWTS, and violates none of the rails conventions.
+Congratulations, you now have a Rails app that authenticates entirely with JWTs, and violates none of the rails conventions.

 In my next post i'll be discussing how to add relationships with users while authenticating with Auth0